 Trails are open.
-One or two days of rain can make all trails very muddy and single track trails such as South Fork, Pioneer and portions of the Dry Creek Trail are difficult at best.
-It takes a good 5 to 6 days of cool, clear weather for most trails to become comfortable again.
+One or two days of rain can make all trails very muddy, and single-track trails such as South Fork, Pioneer and portions of the Dry Creek Trail are difficult at best.
+It takes a good 5 to 6 days of cool, clear weather for most trails to become comfortably navigable again.

-For safety wear good sturdy boots, hat and gloves.
-Dress in layers being sure your jacket keeps you dry in the rain.
+For safety, wear good, sturdy boots, a hat, and gloves.
+Dress in layers and carry a waterproof jacket.
 Carry a hiking stick.
-Always take water and be sure to let others know where you are going and when you’ll be back.
-Mobile phone reception is not reliable in the hill country.
+Always take water and be sure to let others know where you are going and when you’ll return.
+Note that mobile phone reception is not reliable in the hill country.

-Cows, bulls and steers are in the park.
-Garin/Dry Creek Pioneer maintains several head throughout the year as a means of weed abatement, fire control and to better assist native plants competing against exotic grasses and other plants.
+Cows, bulls and steers graze in the park.
+Garin/Dry Creek Pioneer maintains several head throughout the year as a means of weed abatement, fuel control to lessen the risk of wildfire, and to better assist native plants competing against exotic grasses and other plants.

-Cows are generally mild tempered and prefer to be left alone.
+Cows are generally mild-tempered and prefer to be left alone.
 In the spring and summer when they have one or two calves they will be protective in their demeanor if you come between them and their calf.
-Stand aside if need be, pass them calmly but with self-assurance and do not raise your voice or threaten them.
+Stand aside if need be, pass them calmly but with self-assurance, and do not raise your voice or threaten them.
 Always give them a way out.
 Bulls are generally placid and often prefer to be off to themselves.
-There are seldom more than half dozen bulls throughout the range land as they are there for one propose only though they do tend to think about food in between their job.
+There are seldom more than a half dozen bulls throughout the range land.

 Steers are the rambunctious teenagers of the cattle world.
-Curious, full of false bravado and daring do -more often than not they will flee from you.
-Treat them just like the cows and do not touch them.
-So give them space as their life is short.
-They are here to fatten up for your dinner plate.
+Curious and full of false bravado they are much more likely to flee from you.
+Treat them just like the cows and bulls and do not let your dog chase them.

 - About the Park